Prime minister: Titles

-It is convention in the English language to call nearly all national heads of government "prime minister" (or sometimes the equivalent term "premier"), except in cases where the head of state and head of government are one position (usually a presidency), regardless of the correct title of the head of government as applied in his or her respective country.
+It is convention in the English language to call nearly all national heads of government "prime minister" (or sometimes the equivalent term "premier"), except in cases where the head of state and head of government are one position (usually a presidency), regardless of the correct title of the head of government as applied in their respective country.
 The few exceptions to the rule are Germany and Austria, whose head of government's title is Federal Chancellor; Monaco, whose head of government is referred to as the Minister of State; and Vatican City, for which the head of government is titled the Secretary of State.
 A stand-out case is the president of Iran, who is not actually a head of state, but the head of the government of Iran.
 He is referred to as "president" in both the Persian and English languages.

 In non-Commonwealth countries, the prime minister may be entitled to the style of Excellency like a president.
 In some Commonwealth countries, prime ministers and former prime ministers are styled Honourable or Right Honourable associated with their position (the prime minister of Australia or the prime minister of Canada, for example).
 In the United Kingdom, the prime minister and former prime ministers are also often styled Honourable or Right Honourable; however, this is not due to their position as head of government, but a privilege of being current members of His Majesty's Most Honourable Privy Council.

 In the UK, where devolved government is in place, the leaders of the Scottish, Northern Irish and Welsh Governments are styled First Minister.
 Between 1921 and 1972, when Northern Ireland had a majority rule Parliament, the head of government was the prime minister of Northern Ireland.
-In Bangladesh, the prime minister is called Prodhan Montri, literally meaning "the head of ministers" or "prime minister".
+In Bangladesh, the prime minister is called Prodhān Montrī, literally meaning "the head of ministers" or "prime minister".
 In India, the prime minister is called Pradhān Mantrī, literally meaning "the head of ministers" or "prime minister".
 In Pakistan, the prime minister is referred to as Wazir-e-Azam, meaning "grand vizier".